 You can find out more information about the scheme on the government's website.

 If you’re travelling further afield you’ll need to check the laws of the nation you’re visiting.
-You don’t want to be accused of smuggling dogs into a country as Johnny Depp was in Australia.
+You don’t want to be accused of smuggling dogs into a country as Johnny Depp was in Australia a few years ago.

 How about travel within the UK?